-(LEVEL 5)(LEVEL 4)(LEVEL 3)(LEVEL 2)(LEVEL 1)Wages/SalariesUse of computer matching agreements with a State WageThe PHA mails, faxes, or e-mails a verification form directly to the independent sources to obtain wage information electronically, by mail or fax or in person.In the event the independent sources to obtain wage information.In the event the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the person.When neither form of third part verification can be obtained, the PHA may accept orginal documents such as consecutive pay stubs (HUD recommends the private vendor agencies, such as The Work Number o obtain wage and salary information.The PHA may the PHA may the SSA to confirm past earnings.
-The PHA mails the for the SSA and the statement will be sent to the available.In the event the independent source by phone or make an in person visit to obtain the requested information.When neither form to source the pha may accept orginal document source as consecutive pay stubs (HUD recommends the private vendor asalary information.The PHA may the SSA to confirm past earnings.
-The PHA mails the form to SSA and the statement will be sent to the address the PHA spreification wasIn the event the independent source by phone or moths of pay stubs, if employed by the some employer for three months or more), W-2 forms, etc. from the tenant file, the reason third party verification was Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration matching agreements with a State Wagefaxes, or e-mails a verification form directly to the independent sources to obtain (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) form. not available.
-Wages/Salaries matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail or fax or in person.
+Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Wages/Salaries Use of computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail or fax or in person.
 Agreements with private vendor agencies, such as The Work Number or ChoicePoint to obtain wage and salary information.
-Use of HUD systems, when faxes, or e-mails a verification form directly to the independent sources to obtain wage information.
+Use of HUD systems, when available.
+The PHA mails, faxes, or e-mails a verification form directly to the independent sources to obtain wage information.
 The PHA may have the tenant sign a Request for Earnings Statement from the SSA to confirm past earnings.
-The PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the requested form of third party verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD recommends the PHA review at least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from the tenant.
-Note: The PHA must document in the tenant file, the reason third party verification was a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
-Note: The PHA must document in the tenant file, the reason third party verification was not
+The PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the form.
+In the event the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the requested information.
+When neither form of third party verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD recommends the PHA review at least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from the tenant.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+Verification of Employment Income: The PHA should alw ays obtain as much info rmation as possible a bout the employment. such as start date in the next twelv position of the p e (new employment), ter e months, year-to-date e erson completing the em mination date (previe earnings, bonuses, ov ployment verification ous employment), pay fr ertime, company name, equency, pay rate, ar address and telephor nticipated pay increases ne number, name and